Regulatory, Pricing and Reimbursement Overview: Argentina

 10. Is there a national healthcare system?
 If so, how is it administered and funded?

 Yes.
 The Argentine healthcare system is divided into three sectors: public, social security, and private.
 These sectors overlap in membership, with some affiliates of the public sector or social security insuring themselves with private insurers as well, due to a shortage of certain services or the deficient quality of others.
-A health emergency plan is currently in effect due to social and economic factors.
-The response to this emergency includes an adaptation of the Mandatory Medical Program (PMO, after its acronym in Spanish) to the available financial resources of the public healthcare providers and private health- care insurance providers’ plans.
+A health emergency plan is currently in effect due to social and economic factors which was issued prior to the COVID-19 pandemic.
+The response to this emergency includes an adaptation of the Mandatory Medical Program (“PMO” after its acronym in Spanish) to the available financial resources of the public and private healthcare insurance providers’ plans.

-The Social Security Sector is operated by trade unions and covers all workers from the formal economy and their families.
-It is financed through mandatory payroll contributions from employee and employers (insurance schemes) and provides significant coverage within the Argentine health system.
+The Social Security Sector is operated by trade unions and covers all workers of the formal economy and their families.
+It is financed through mandatory payroll contributions from employees and employers (insurance schemes) and provides significant coverage within the Argentine health system.

 Each OSN must comply with the PMO.
 The PMO guarantees basic health coverage in the areas of preventive care, diagnosis, medical treatment, dental care and medicines.
-In 2002, due to the economic crisis and the financial problems of many funds, an Emergency Mandatory Medical Plan (PMOE, after its acronym in Spanish) was implemented and still is in force.
+In 2002, due to the economic crisis and the financial problems of many funds, an Emergency Mandatory Medical Plan (“PMOE” after its acronym in Spanish) was implemented and still is in force (MoH Regulation No. 201/2002).
 The PMOE is mostly based on practices that are cost-effective and evidence-based.

 11. How does the government (or public) healthcare system function with private sector healthcare?